 Stay with the elevator speech, but in a written form.
-That is, write the content as if you have to sell your organization in the time that people need to take the elevator from top to bottom in the building.
+That is, write the content as if you have to sell your organisation in the time that people need to take the elevator from top to bottom in the building.
 Be convincing and cite all the highlights of what makes your non-profit so great and distinctive.
 Keep your content attractive but concise.

-The Nature Conservancy does their About us page really well.
+The Nature Conservancy does its About us page really well.
 They call it “Who we are”.
 A three-minute video tells their story and provides fascinating statistics about the scope of their work.
 Think about Show and Tell.
 It is not one or the other.
 Consider refreshing your About us page by adding some photos, images or a video.

-5. Use video –
+5. Use Video

 How successful is a fundraiser?
 It depends on the donors.
 It’s not so much about teaching people something, but about making contact with people.
 That’s why it’s so important to include a video on your donation site.
 With videos, to build a bond with your audience, you can combine your story with an emotion that words and photos simply cannot do.

 Video offers incredible opportunities for your non-profit organisation to recruit supporters, engage them in your work and help you raise funds.
 Video can help your audience visualize why you exist, move them to feel real emotion, and motivate them to care, share, and take action.

 Online, video rules.
 In terms of likes, shares, downloads and donations, video consistently outperforms all other forms of digital communication.